yury-gorbachev/OpenVINO_FaceMakeup/README.md

 This is OpenVINO based demo for face makeup.
 Forked from original repository here: [https://github.com/zllrunning/face-makeup.PyTorch](https://github.com/zllrunning/face-makeup.PyTorch)

-Torchvision and PILdependency for demo has been eliminated and code can run without it.
+Torchvision and PIL dependency for demo has been eliminated and code can run without it.
 Some postprocessing steps are kept as is with minimal optimizations performed.

 ## Steps to reproduce